rexray/rexray/README.md

 make build-all
 ```

-After either of the above methods for building `REX-Ray` there should be a `.bin` directory in the
+After any of the above methods for building `REX-Ray` there should be a `.bin` directory in the
-current directory, and inside `.bin` will be binaries for Linux-i386, Linux-x86-64,
+current directory or within the `REX-Ray` repo, and inside `.bin` will be binaries for Linux-i386, Linux-x86-64,
 and Darwin-x86-64.

 ```bash